 Summary: Ultra-Violence is a military science fiction novel about a day when technology mutates war into a dark new form.
 Although set in the future, biomedicine might make it real in our lifetimes.
-It is presented as weekly chapters, to be filed under “terrifying dreams.”
+File these weekly chapters as “terrifying dreams.”

-See the previous chapters in Ultra-Violence, tales from Venus.
+See the previous chapters of Ultra-Violence, tales from Venus.

 - The sins of our fathers.